-Encouraged by Mr. Camara’s success, more and more farmers are using kola leaf compost to restore the fertility of their soils.
+Encouraged by Mr. Camara’s experience, more and more farmers are adopting kola leaf compost to restore the fertility of their soils.
 For his part, Mr. Camara wants to dig compost pits on a larger piece of land.
 After all, he can count on his family to work by his side.

 Photo: Yam plants.
 Credit: International Institute of Tropical Agriculture